Fridays at 11:00 pm

-For 45 years (1952-1997), WFMT was home to Pulitzer Prize-winning author Studs Terkel, who operated from a tiny room overstuffed with papers, books, and an antique typewriter.
-Studs’s career – and everything cultural – unfolded before our eyes.
+For 45 years (1952-1997), WFMT was home to Pulitzer Prize-winning author Studs Terkel.
 Over the years, the guests on his daily radio show ranged from ordinary Chicagoans to international figures: political leaders, writers, performers, social activists, and labor organizers.
-Covering wide-ranging topics, Studs was remarkable in his depth of knowledge and in his ability to get others to open up and talk.
-Most of all, he modeled a quality that became his job title at WFMT: Free Spirit.
+Studs was remarkable in his depth of knowledge and in his ability to get others to share in spirited and insightful discussion.

 Learn more about the Studs Terkel Radio Archive by visiting its website.